lilychughes/FishLifeExonCapture/README.md

 To efficiently filter the reading frames for the exons, we need to collapse highly similar contigs produced by aTRAM, and then get the reading frame from exonerate.
 This will produce a exonerate_filtered.fa file for each exon that passes the filters.

-In this current version, the reading frames are percomorph-specific.
-More reading frame sets will be added, and this script will be modified to reflect that.
+There are several versions of reading frames to use with Exonerate.
+More can be added upon request.

 ***You will need cd-hit and exonerate in your path.
 You will also need biopython and python2.7.***

+For percomorph fishes:
 ```
-../FishLifeExonCapture/ExonFiltering.sh
+../FishLifeExonCapture/ExonFilteringPerco.sh
 ```

 There is a second version to deal with the Otophysi set of markers available.
 The names of these loci start with 'G' instead of 'E'.
 It works the same way, it just calls a different set of markers and reading frames.